eroval/Vector-Spaces/Vectors/Vectors/ReadMe.md

 	[x][x][x]		- values for the Point C
 	[x]			- operation
 	[x][x][x]		- values of the Point for the selected operation if needed

+## Output into a File:
+Outputs all the operations, created objects and their values into a single Document(Data.txt).